jzabroski/Home/Videos/HowToSpeak/README.md

 1. Cycle - usually takes people three times before they understand
 2. Build a Fence (around your idea) - so that people are not confused about how it might relate to something else
 3. Verbal Punctuation -
+4. Question - ask a question to allow people to get back on on the bus.
+Answer can't be too obvious, because people will be embarass to speak up and say it.

+Paused at 10 minutes.